YoussefZayed/ImageRepo/README.md

 it will then display a local host port such as ("http://localhost:8081/").
 Open the url in any browser and the project should be there.

 Due to time contraints only the search function has been added.
-You are able to search for things such as building or snow and only the revlevant images will apear.
+You are able to search for things such as building or snow and only the revlevant images will appear.